r-hub/blog/content/post/2024-03-21-mocking/index.md

 This is definitely good to keep in mind whilst diving into the world of mocking.
 Not that mocking needs to be especially complex though!

-Beside, sometimes, testing is complex because your code is begging to be refactored. :wink:
+Beside, sometimes, testing is complex because your code is begging to be refactored :wink:: on this topic we can quote from the same book:

+> "Code that is well designed tends to be easy to test and you can turn this to your advantage.
+If you are struggling to write tests, consider if the problem is actually the design of your function(s).
+The process of writing tests is a great way to get free, private, and personalized feedback on how well-factored your code is."

+Now on to mocking...

 ## Revisiting the general mocking example

-The [example of general mocking](/2019/10/29/mocking/#general-mocking) in the post from 2019 can be rewritten to take advantage of the new mocking functionality that was [announced as no longer experimental in October 2023](https://www.tidyverse.org/blog/2023/10/testthat-3-2-0/#mocking).
+We can re-write [example of general mocking](/2019/10/29/mocking/#general-mocking) in the post from 2019 to take advantage of the new mocking functionality that was [announced as no longer experimental in October 2023](https://www.tidyverse.org/blog/2023/10/testthat-3-2-0/#mocking).

 Now, using testthat's mocking means the best demo includes an actual package... which thankfully can be created in a few [usethis](https://usethis.r-lib.org) function calls, and writing a few code lines (well, copy-pasting them from the old post!).